 Lletty Cottage is in the heart of Carmarthenshire (Drover’s Country), overlooking the Brecon Beacons and is the perfect base for exploring the area from the front door.

-The charming church of St. Sadwrn lies in the centre of Llansadwrn village adjacent to The Sexton’s Arms where you will get a very warm welcome and where food is served.
-In Llanwrda village one and a half miles away there is a general store, garage, pub and cafe.
+The charming church of St. Sadwrn lies in the centre of Llansadwrn village adjacent to The Sexton’s Arms where you will get a very warm welcome.
+In Llanwrda village one and a half miles away there is a general store, garage and cafe.

 Two miles away is the delightful Welsh village of Llangadog with a Post Office and Country Stores, an excellent butcher selling local produce, and a very good pub-restaurant.

 Trains to Shrewsbury and Swansea run from Llangadog on the Heart of Wales line.
 The line is renowned for its passage through dramatic mid-Wales scenery and many interesting stopping stations.

 The Hay-on-Wye Book Festival is less than 1 hour away.
 It was the Dylan Thomas Centenery in 2015.
 Visit the famous Boat House at Laugharne which is 40 minutes travel from Lletty Cottage.
 For a good day out on your holiday, see Good Day Out for some wonderful ideas and experiences.